revk/ESP32-EPD/README.md

 - `:format` for any time based variables, for `strftime` formatting, e.g. `${TIME:%a %:%M}` may show `Wed 10:15`
 - `.fields` for any JSON based variables, allows the JSON field, e.g. `${WEATHER.current.condition.code}`
-- `.field:format` will alow some formatting of fields from JSON based variables.
-TBA but probably decimal places on numeric fields.
+- `.field:format` will allow some formatting of fields from JSON based variables.

 |Variable|Meaning|
 |------|-------|